 Weddings are joyous occasions, not only for the lucky couple but also for the friends and family that join in on the celebration.

 But for those friends and family, the festivities come with a price tag.
-According to a study from the Knot, the average wedding guest spends over $800, including travel, clothing, and a gift.
-That figure goes up substantially for members of the wedding party, pushing the total amount spent well over $1000.
+According to a survey from The Knot, the average wedding guest spent $430 in 2019, including travel, clothing, and a gift.
+The cost varied substantially with proximity to the ceremony, from an average of $185 for hometown guests who did not require lodging to $1,440 for guests who flew to attend.

 If you expect to be a guest at one or more weddings this season, you may be just as excited to be invited to the couple’s special day as you are worried about how to afford it.